GaureeshAnvekar/ProblemSolving/README.md

                          to get the optimal one.
 In case of fibonacci, though it has the property of optimal substructure, but at each recursive call, there is only one solution that comes out.
                          But there can be problems with optimal substructure property but many solutions possible.
 For this we pass
-                         arguments to Max or Min.
+                         arguments to Max or Min or some function.
                          Always prove the optimal substructure property using contradiction or induction.
+Problems that have this property have subproblems that are completely independent.
                          Also for problems that do not have this property, just one example will suffice to prove that dynamic programming can't be applied.</br>
 2.)
 Greedy algorithms: As the name suggests, these algorithms are greedy at each step and try to get the best at each step.